BRINGING PEOPLE TOGETHER IS

 GOOD BUSINESS

 The 'loneliness epidemic', a topic brought to the forefront by the US Surgeon General in 2023, is rarely discussed in a holistic manner.Any discussion on loneliness that does not acknowledge modern love and its challenges is fundamentally disingenuous.
 Historically, strong family units characterized by loyal relationships have been the bedrock of connected societies.
 Why are such relationships dwindling in a 21st-century world where love is just a swipe and a match away?
 Interestingly, dating app burnout has been reported for both men and women, although their experiences couldn't be more different.
-Considerably attractive men are forced to use dating profile photography, algorithmic reviews, and phone reset services in a desperate effort to scavenge likes.
-Women are typically bombarded with nonstop attention, which eventually loses its appeal, especially for the relationship-minded.
-Furthermore, the disappearance of intimate relationships is accompanied by a concomitant decline in platonic friendships as people graduate from college and often work remotely, with little human interaction.Dating app dissatisfaction has paved the way for an amusing variety of "singles' events", "looking for friends" posts, "where to meet people" videos, and "dine with strangers" and "platonic friend finder" apps.
-As band-aid fixes that treat symptoms and not the root cause, these efforts understandably fall short.
-The very notion of singles' events flies in the face of intersexual dynamics and is unlikely to go mainstream because it labels people and regards singleness as a problem that can be solved by a cookie-cutter solution.
-Unsurprisingly, people avoid discussing their involvement in such events due to the inherent affront to their perception and self-worth.
-Like events, apps also suffer from hyper-specificity (sober dating, ambitious dating, religious dating, meetup, BFF mode), but their online-first approach further diminishes their usefulness.
-Would people willingly spend countless hours swiping on profiles, joining groups, RSVPing to events, and burying themselves into echo chambers, or would they simply engage with someone in real life?
+Furthermore, dwindling marriage rates are accompanied by a concomitant decline in close friendships as people graduate from college and often work remotely, with little human interaction.Increasing levels of isolation have led to a variety of "looking for friends" posts, "where to meet people" videos, and even "speed friending" events.
+Moreover, social apps, with their online-first approach, suffer from hyper-specificity and diminished usefulness.
+Would people willingly spend countless hours joining niche groups, digging for scarce events, and burying themselves into echo chambers, or would they simply engage with someone in real life?
 Chances are they would overwhelmingly pick the latter if given a place for it.Speaking of place, if the solution to loneliness does not lie in apps or niche events, it must be found in the so-called third places, right?
 Arguably, yes, but unfortunately, we don't have one.
 Establishments that sell coffee or alcohol frequently employ deceptive marketing strategies to ride the coattails of connection and showcase themselves as social hubs despite lacking a facilitating business model.
 A person entering such places alone typically remains alone, with the lack of social affordances exposing the marketing sleight-of-hand in proclaiming third-place status.
 While coffee shops have become remote work hotspots wearing the garb of connection, watering holes take it a notch further by profiting off of a known carcinogen under the illusion of fun.
 Think about it: there wouldn't be a loneliness epidemic if the thousands of cafes and bars operating in every nook and corner of the country were indeed in the business of human connection.
 It begs the question, what if we had a chain of highly profitable social dining spaces that were precisely in the said business?
-It isn't a stretch of the imagination to infer that bringing connection-seeking people under the same roof can catalyze the formation of relationships while eliminating barriers imposed by apps, events, and alcohol.Individuals grappling with isolation have likely heard the refrains "put yourself out there" and "making friends as an adult is hard."
+It isn't a stretch of the imagination to infer that bringing connection-seeking people under the same roof can catalyze the formation of relationships while eliminating the friction caused by apps, events, and alcohol.Individuals grappling with isolation have likely heard the refrains "put yourself out there" and "making friends as an adult is hard."
 If people had a place to put themselves out there, making friends as adults would be delightfully simple.
-Throw mutual chemistry into the mix, and even dating would get a tad easier.
+Throw mutual chemistry into the mix, and even dating could get a tad easier.
 It's almost as if great things intrinsically happen when people come together.
-It is time for a business that creates a more connected world and sets the stage for humanity's upcoming triumphs.
+It might be time for a business that creates a more connected world and sets the stage for humanity's upcoming triumphs.
 Exploring Mars is a neat thought, but with plenty of clean-up needed right here at home, ending isolation is a relatively low-hanging fruit and one with immediate societal benefit.